A current employee explains the job content and rewards of SaaS customer support

 - 2 [Summary] What is the mission of a customer support representative for web services?

-The difficulty level and the excessive milk consumption put a strain
+The difficulty level and the excessive milk consumption area strainputting

-In-house side job system lifted!
-Story about starting a cafe within the company
+The ban on in-house side jobs lifted!
+The story of starting a cafe within the company

 Now, to the main topic